XcomReborn/Text_To_Speech_Chatbot/README.md

 Download executable file here : https://github.com/XcomReborn/CSharpTwitchTTSBotGUI/releases

-Downloaed exe file under assets drop-down and run.
+Download exe file under assets drop-down and run in a new folder.

 Use the program graphical user interface and navigate to Settings: